alcatrazchronicle/SpamGuardianDiscord/README.md

 # ⭐ Support

-If you found this project useful, consider giving it a ⭐ on GitHub!
+If you found SpamGuardian useful, consider giving the repository a ⭐ on GitHub.
+It helps others discover the project and supports future development.